Family Lawyers & Divorce Attorneys - Charlotte, NC

 Making the decision to meet with a family law attorney can be difficult in and of itself.
 Whether you’re the spouse considering divorce or the spouse on the receiving end of such a decision, there is a high level of uncertainty and emotion in the process.
 At Essex Richards, we know how to tailor our legal services and skills to best serve each client’s individual situation.
+Our body of lawyers focus on family law, divorce/separation, child custody, child support and domestic violence.

 Family law clients' needs generally encompass a variety of issues, and your Essex Richards advocates are trained in the following areas: